-Actor and athlete Fred Dryer was born John Frederick Fryer was born on July 6, 1946, in Hawthorne, California.
-He was born to parents Charles F. Dryer and Genevieve Nell Clark.
+Actor and athlete Fred Dryer was born John Frederick Dryer on July 6, 1946, in Hawthorne, California to Charles F. Dryer and Genevieve Nell Clark.
 Dryer's athletic career began at Lawndale High School in Lawndale, California, where he played football and baseball.
 His father died during Fred Dryer's senior year of high school, and he later said that sports gave him the discipline and sense of family he lost with his father's passing.

 After graduation, Dryer spent a year working at a local trophy shop and hanging out on the Southern California beaches.
 "Then I realized most of my friends were at spring practice while I was at the beach," he later said, "so I figured I'd better go out for football again."
 He enrolled at El Camino Junior College in Torrance, California, where he was a gridiron standout.
 He was voted the school's Athlete of the Year in 1966 and named a Junior College All-American.

 Fred Dryer transferred to San Diego State University at the beginning of his junior year, playing on the defensive line through two killer seasons with the Aztecs.
 Among Dryer's teammates was a man named Carl Weathers, a football-player-turned-actor who went on to play Apollo Creed in the Rocky films.
 The Aztecs won the NCAA College Division (now known as Division II) national championships in both years that Dryer played.
 He was a leader on the team, lettering both seasons and earning a spot on the 1968 Little All-America Team.
 Dryer was also voted into the College Football Hall of Fame in 1997.